cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding-calendar-summaries.md

 UiTdatabank events and places have calendar info of different types and can often contain a large amount of dates and/or opening hours.

 Formatting this info into a human-readable overview can be complex.
-Therefore, we provide a parameter to expand the results from the API with an easy to read calendar summary for each result.
+Therefore, we provide a parameter to expand the results from the API with an easy-to-read calendar summary for each result.

 The calendar summary will be embedded in every result as an additional `calendarSummary` property.